enterstudio/angellist-client/README.md

 ```

 Currently the only implementation for the AngellistClient is the HttpAngellistClient which uses [Jersey 2 HTTP client](https://jersey.java.net/documentation/latest/client.html).
 How very [Dropwizard](http://dropwizard.io)-y.

+## Building

+Contributing back to the project would be greatly appreciated.
+The project includes an integration test which hits the live AngelList API with your API key.

+Obviously I don't want to commit our key so you need to add the key to `src/test/resources/.angellist_key` and make sure you never commit it!